FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Background

-Satellite hardware systems integrate flexible and high-performance components such as Central Processing Units (CPUs), Graphics Processing Units (GPUs), FPGAs, and Neuromorphic Processing Units (NPUs) (Figure~\ref{fig:space_components_comparation}).
-While commercial off-the-shelf (COTS) versions of these components may be utilized for short-lived space missions, they are typically inadequate for harsh radiation environments.
-These environments expose hardware to radiation from galactic cosmic rays (GCRs) and solar-weather events such as solar winds, flares, and coronal mass ejections (CMEs).
-Such radiation can induce short-term effects, known as Single Event Effects (SEEs), and long-term effects, compromising mission success.
-To mitigate these radiation-induced effects, manufacturers provide fault-tolerant devices.
-Although these devices are more costly and have reduced performance compared to COTS components, they enhance reliability in space applications~\cite{ngoReliableInfrastructureBased2001}.
+Satellite hardware integrates CPUs, GPUs, FPGAs, and Application-Specific Integrated Circuits (ASICs).
+CPUs offer high flexibility but often lack the performance required for compute-intensive tasks.
+GPUs enable high parallelism but typically consume significantly more power.
+In space, this elevated power consumption translates into a thermal dissipation bottleneck~\cite{gpu_heat_space} and often makes them unsuitable for tight thermal and power budgets.
+By contrast, ASICs offer the highest power efficiency, minimizing both energy consumption and thermal dissipation, but they entail high manufacturing costs and long development cycles.
+Moreover, their production volume may be economically infeasible, and once launched, their functionality cannot be modified.
+FPGAs balance customization and cost-effectiveness, making them attractive for many space missions.

-Fault-tolerance strategies in computer science are categorized into three primary methods (Figure~\ref{fig:Fault_Tolerant_Design_summary}): (i) fault mitigation, (ii) fault detection, and (iii) fault repair~\cite{yarzadaBriefSurveyFault2022}. \textbf{Fault mitigation} techniques aim to prevent the propagation of radiation effects.
-Examples include employing radiation-hardened or radiation-tolerant devices with microelectronic materials treated to withstand specific total ionizing dose (TID) levels~\cite{barnabyTotalIonizingDoseEffectsModern2006,kernsDesignRadiationhardenedICs1988}.
-Another prevalent technique is FPGA scrubbing, which limits the impact of SEEs through methods such as blind, read-back, and hybrid scrubbing.
-Blind scrubbing involves periodic error-free scrubbing of the FPGA, while read-back scrubbing occurs upon detecting an SEE.
-Hybrid scrubbing combines both approaches.
-These methods can be applied to the full configuration memory or only partially in the affected area~\cite{heinerFPGAPartialReconfiguration2009}.
+While commercial off-the-shelf (COTS) versions of these components are sometimes used for short-lived space missions, they are typically inadequate for harsh radiation environments~\cite{COTS_in_Space}.
+These environments expose hardware to radiation that can cause short-term effects known as Single Event Effects (SEEs) and long-term degradation.
+The latter is primarily associated with the device's Total Ionizing Dose (TID) response.
+TID sensitivity mainly depends on the underlying semiconductor technology rather than the hardware architecture or the implemented algorithm~\cite{TID_CMOS_space}.
+SEEs often manifest as bit flips in memory or logic, which can propagate through the system and lead to incorrect behavior~\cite{SEE_semiconductor_survey}.
+To mitigate these radiation-induced effects, systems can be designed with fault-tolerant components or dedicated radiation-tolerant devices, such as the Kintex UltraScale~\cite{xilinx2020rt} and PolarFire~\cite{PolarFire}.
+Although these devices are more costly and may offer lower raw performance than COTS components, they enhance reliability in space applications~\cite{space_computing,space_fault_tolerant_survey}.